nostr-protocol/nips/xx.md

 A `dvm` feed includes one or more objects describing a DVM request.
 Each object MUST have a request `kind`, and MAY have a list of request `tags`, `relays` to send the request to, and a list of `mappings` mapping response tags to feeds.
-If omitted, applications SHOULD provide a resonable set of default `mappings`.
+If omitted, applications SHOULD provide a reasonable set of default `mappings`.

 ```json
 [